 She also came into contact with Astor Piazzolla‘s music by attending a course dedicated to him with M° Hugo Aisemberg, a famous Argentine pianist who performed on several occasions with the missing composer.
 With Irene Aisemberg, pianist and art’s daughter, she will inaugurate a duo that will perform in many Italian cities with considerable success from the public and critics.

-Francesca Giordanino has performed in numerous Italian and European cities such as Milan (Europa Festival in memory of G. Strehler, Friends of the Teatro alla Scala gallery, Friends of Music, The Society of Concerts), Turin (Church of the Holy Spirit), Brescia (San Carlino Theater), Stresa (Gioventù Musicale), Imola, Santander and Ljubljana (Emilia Romagna Festival), Rome (Embassy Argentina), Catania (Musica Estate), Pesaro (Palazzo Ducale), Cesena (Teatro Verdi), Alcamo ( Friends of Music), Salzburg (Wiener Saal), accompanied by several pianists including Cristina Carini, Monica Cattarossi and Chiara Bertoglio.
+Francesca Giordanino has performed in numerous Italian and European cities such as Milan (Europa Festival in memory of G. Strehler, Friends of the Teatro alla Scala gallery, Friends of Music, The Society of Concerts), Turin (Church of the Holy Spirit), Brescia (San Carlino Theater), Stresa (Gioventù Musicale), Imola, Santander and Ljubljana (Emilia Romagna Festival), Rome (Embassy Argentina, Italian Ministry of Infrastructure), Catania (Musica Estate), Pesaro (Palazzo Ducale), Cesena (Teatro Verdi), Alcamo ( Friends of Music), Salzburg (Wiener Saal), accompanied by several pianists including Cristina Carini, Monica Cattarossi and Chiara Bertoglio.

 After being eligible for the competition, she became Concertmaster in the “Rome Symphony Orchestra” where she had the opportunity to work with conductors of the caliber of Julianhe Kovatchev, Ola Rudner, Luc Baghdassarian etc. and soloists such as Aldo Ciccolini, Shlomo Mintz, Boris Belkin and many others.